satang1/satang1.github.io/_projects/01-image_classificatio_part1.md

-Let's look at the first image of our test set, it looks to be an penguin! (but sideways--which makes me wonder how this will affect my analysis later...will I need to account for the orientation of the image?
+Let's look at the first image of our test set, it looks to be a penguin! (but sideways--which makes me wonder how this will affect my analysis later...will I need to account for the orientation of the image?
 Perhaps not, if I'm only considering the pixel colors.
 Though it may be interesting to see if I could somehow incorporate orientation...maybe more penguin photos are displayed/visualized hotdog style instead of hamburger style)

 ```python